rdegges/rdegges-blog/articles/2010/5-ways-to-save-your-company-money-by-switchin.md

 products specifically designed to work with Asterisk to add almost any functionality you can imagine to your PBX.
-Let's say you want to have a queue system where callers call in, and the system calls them back automatically when it is their turn in line–there's an app for that!
+Let's say you want to have a queue system where callers call in, and the system calls them back automatically when it is their turn in line-there's an app for that!

 And if you can't find an app for what you need, you can always build it yourself, or hire an Asterisk developer for cheap online.